Where to stay in Indonesia

 Grading: All hotels are graded according to facilities.

 Bed and breakfast

 Cheap guesthouses with no air conditioning and shared basic Indonesian-style bathrooms are popular with visitors for short stays.
-There are also beach and lakeside chalets.
-On Sumatra it is possible to stay in a reproduction of a traditional batak house with its distinctive high, pointed roof.
+You can also choose from the reasonably-priced beach and lakeside cottages and chalets.
+On Sumatra, it is possible to stay in a reproduction of a traditional batak house with its distinctive high, pointed roof.

 Although camping in national parks is popular among the Indonesian youth, formal camping grounds with power and facilities are hard to come by.
 Outside of the parks, official campsites do not exist.
 Some mountain treks include camping, and operators will normally supply the gear.